 The dress.
 It was hanging in my closet 500 miles away.
 I made it very clear that there would be no wedding without that dress.
 If I wasn’t wearing that stunning, shoulders to floor lace, satin pink underlying wedding dress, there would be no wedding.
 It was the perfect dress for a beach elopement.
 For some reason, that thought was more unallowable than the thought of eloping.
 The first time I tried it on I cried.
 My sisters and my mom were there with me.
 No BHLDN dress, no wedding.

-Obtaining a marriage license for a beach elopement.
+Obtaining a marriage license

 We researched and learned what we needed to do to obtain a marriage license.
 City Hall was the answer.
 We went to City Hall and WOW, it’s true what people say about the south, the people there are so nice.
-The lady who was behind the counter had big blonde hair, smelled like fresh picked flowers, had a huge smile on her face, and kept saying how refreshing it was to see two people so happy about getting married.
+The lady who was behind the counter had big blonde hair, smelled like fresh-picked flowers, had a huge smile on her face, and kept saying how refreshing it was to see two people so happy about getting married.
 I guess most people going to get their marriage license aren’t jacked with adrenaline, planning a beach elopement that might happen tomorrow.

 When and where to have a beach elopement?!

 It was Labor Day weekend.
 As we were applying for our marriage license, I started thinking about when this elopement was going to go down.
 We were only in town for a few days, so it had to be while we were there, but there was also a hurricane coming through.
 After checking the weather, we decided on that Sunday, the 4th, the day before Labor Day!
-I got a little excited knowing that every wedding anniversary of ours would be a long weekend, hehe.
+I got a little excited knowing that every wedding anniversary of ours would be a long weekend, hehe. 😊

-Finding an officiant for our beach elopement.
+Finding an officiant

-Wedding rings and Alex’s outfit.
+Wedding rings and Alex’s beach elopement outfit.

 Time to get married and have a beach elopement!

 The big day was here.
-We set our alarms for 5AM.
+We set our alarms for 5 AM.
 We pushed through our hangovers and got ready for one of the most memorable days of our lives.
-Looking back, there was no part from our wedding day that was stressful, rushed, or involving any amount of drama.
-It was how a wedding day should be, focused on the couple, focused on Alex and I committing our lives to one another.
+Looking back, there was no part of our wedding day that was stressful, rushed, or involved any amount of drama.
+It was how a wedding day should be, focused on the couple, focused on Alex and me committing our lives to one another.

 LOOKING BACK ON OUR BEACH ELOPEMENT

 You might be wondering, why didn’t we hire an elopement photographer for our elopement?
-And the short answer is, because they didn’t exist.
+And the short answer is because they didn’t exist.
 Or at least we didn’t know they did.
 Back then, photographers weren’t specializing in elopements.
 Big traditional weddings were just what everyone did.
 Looking back, there wasn’t one moment from our wedding day that we wouldn’t want to remember.
 We would have 100% invested in an elopement photographer if we knew about them.

 You deserve one day, out of all of the days of your life, to unapologetically do exactly what it is that you want….
-And that one day, should be your wedding day.
-It’s the one day that should be 100% about you, and focused on your relationship.
+And that one day should be your wedding day.
+It’s the one day that should be 100% about you and focused on your relationship.
 So let it.
 Elope.